Molino's description and foliated homogeneity: Abstract

 \section{Abstract}

-The topological Molino's description of equicontinuous foliated spaces, studied by the first author and Moreira Galicia, is sharpened by introducing a foliated action of a compact topological group on the resulting $G$-foliated space, like in the case of Riemannian foliations.
-Moreover a $C^\infty$ version is also studied.
+The first author and Moreira Galicia have studied a topological version of Molino's theory.
+It describes equicontinuous foliated spaces satisfying certain conditions of strong quasi-analyticity, reducing their study to the particular case of $G$-foliated spaces.
+That description is sharpened in this paper by introducing a foliated action of a compact topological group on the resulting $G$-foliated space, like in the case of Riemannian foliations.
+A $C^\infty$ version is also studied.
 The triviality of this compact group characterizes compact minimal $G$-foliated spaces, which are also characterized by their foliated homogeneity in the $C^\infty$ case.
-Examples are also given, where the projection of the Molino's description is not a principal bundle, and the foliated homogeneity cannot be only checked by comparing pairs of leaves.
+We also give an example where the projection of the Molino's description is not a principal bundle, and another example of positive topological codimension where the foliated homogeneity cannot be checked by only comparing pairs of leaves---in the case of zero topological codimension, weak solenoids with this property were given by Fokkink and Oversteegen, and later by Dyer, Hurder and Lukina.

 \addtocontents{toc}{ }